Anjiang-Wei/EquiBench/README.md

 ## Initial Setup

-1. Git clone and cd
+1. Clone the repository and navigate to the directory

     ```Shell
     git clone https://github.com/Anjiang-Wei/EquiBench.git